-In considering whether to proceed with the draft Precinct plan, the Department must be satisfied that future development is appropriately located with respect to flood hazards and that the capacity of the evacuation road network will not be exceeded.
+In considering whether to proceed with the draft Precinct plan, the department must be satisfied that future development is appropriately located with respect to flood hazards and that the capacity of the evacuation road network will not be exceeded.

-The Department accepts the Panel's findings that increases in flood heights and extents forecast by the interim results of updated Hawkesbury - Nepean River flood modelling creates significant uncertainty regarding future flood hazard areas and the capacity of the evacuation road network to enable evacuation of existing and future populations.
+The Department agrees with the Panel's findings that increases in flood heights and extents forecast by the interim results of updated Hawkesbury - Nepean River flood modelling creates significant uncertainty regarding future flood hazard areas and the capacity of the evacuation road network to enable evacuation of existing and future populations.
 Increases in flood heights and extents will result in an increase in the baseline number of people requiring evacuation.
+Most significantly for the Precinct, this will include people within the neighbouring suburbs of Marsden Park, Windsor Downs and Berkshire Park.
+The magnitude of this increase and impact on evacuation capacities is to be determined.